This article has been fact checked by a Board Certified Pediatric Nurse Practitioner. Sources of information for the article are listed at the bottom.

 You also need to keep parking areas in mind.
 A side-entry van may not be the best option if you have a narrow garage or driveway.
 A rear-entry van will probably not be ideal if you need to parallel park.

-It’s a good idea to get together as much information as possible before getting your van.
+It’s a good idea to gather as much information as possible before getting your van.
 There are options for professional help if you need assistance, such as a qualified rehabilitation specialist.

 Lifelong Financial Assistance for Your Child's Birth Injury